pmh-only/welstory-api-wrapper/README.md

 // From npm registry
 import { generateUUID } from 'welstory-api-wrapper'

-// From JSR (TypeScript source, no compilation!) import { generateUUID } from 'jsr:@pmh-only/welstory-api-wrapper'

 // From GitHub Package Registry import { generateUUID } from '@pmh-only/welstory-api-wrapper'